nillanet module

 Parameters:

-• epochs – Number of SGD steps to run.
+• epochs – Expected number of SGD steps that will be run.

 • batch – One of: - 1: sample a single example per step (pure SGD) - 0: use all samples per step (full batch) - >1 and < len(Y): use that mini-batch size per step